rubyforgood/rubyforgood.org/pages/about-us/landing-page.md

     bg: white-bg
     style:
   - type: about_gooders
-    title: What Is a Gooder?
+    title: Who Is a Gooder?
     description:
     bg: grey-bg
     style: